micro-community/micro-k8s-starter/README.md

 ## introduction

-show you how to play kubernetes with k8s, you just clone and use it.
+show you how to play go-micro with k8s, you just clone and use it.

 ## Notice